CSCfi/csc-user-guide/docs/computing/disk.md

 In Mahti, with most compute nodes without local nvme disks, it is possible to store a relatively small amount of temporary files in memory.
-In pratice the applications can use the directory `/dev/shm` for this, for example by setting `export TMPDIR=/dev/shm`.
+In practice the applications can use the directory `/dev/shm` for this, for example by setting `export TMPDIR=/dev/shm`.
 Plese note that the use of `/dev/shm` consumes memory, so less is left available for the applications.
 This may lead in applications running out of memory sooner than expected and failing in the compute node, but this usually does no other harm.
 The plus side is that